SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/add-layout.md

 ## Delete a layout

-When a user-group-based layout is deleted, users in that group will see the default (system) layout.
+When a user-group-based layout is deleted, users in that group see the default (system) layout.

 To delete a layout: